+Having options when it comes to protective styles for short hair is key to helping you make the chop.
 No matter what hair type you have, protective styling is vital if you want to maintain the healthy look and feel of your hair.
 It’s so easy to damage your locks with daily styling and with the use of color treatments.
-Natural hair is prone to damage just like any other hair type and hair length.
 Many women choose not to experiment with protective styles for short natural hair since they aren’t aware of the many options actually out there for them.

 Ladies, braids are just one way to protect your natural texture; it doesn’t stop there!
 Below is a list of other protective styles for short natural hair for you to try.
 Read on: